More with Less -- Bethel Allocation and Precision-Preserving Sample Size Reduction via Hierarchical Bayes Modelling: Stage 2 --- Hierarchical Bayes Sample Reduction

 \subsection{The Reduction Algorithm}

-For each variable $k$ and candidate reduction fraction $\alpha_k \in [0, 1)$, a nested sub-sample of size $\lfloor(1 - \alpha_k)\,n^\star_h\rceil$ is drawn without replacement from stratum $h$ of the Bethel master sample, and the HB model for variable $k$ is fitted to this sub-sample.
-Nesting ensures that estimates at different reduction levels are directly comparable, isolating the effect of sample size from sampling variability.

-The sub-sample at fraction $\alpha_k$ is declared \emph{eligible} for variable $k$ if and only if all four of the following gates are passed:
+For each variable~$k$ and candidate fraction $\alpha_k \in [0,1)$, a nested sub-sample of size $\lfloor (1-\alpha_k) n^\star_h \rceil$ is drawn from stratum~$h$ of the Bethel master sample, and the HB model is fitted.
+The sub-sample is declared eligible if all four gates pass: